seamapi/javascript-webhook/README.md

 First, create a webhook using the Seam API or Seam Console and obtain a Seam webhook secret.

-_This example is for [Express], see the [Svix docs with more framework specific examples](https://docs.svix.com/receiving/verifying-payloads/how)._
+_This example is for [Express], see the [Svix docs for more examples in specific frameworks](https://docs.svix.com/receiving/verifying-payloads/how)._

 ```js
 import { SeamWebhook } from '@seamapi/webhook'